blair-c/rivals.academy/content/lectures/shine-upstrong/index.md

 {{< video inputs-slow >}}

-Note: Some players may find it helpful to bind one or more buttons used for this technique (special, jump, strong) to a spare shoulder button.
+> Some players may find it helpful to bind one or more buttons used for this technique (special, jump, strong) to a spare shoulder button.

 ### Breaking It Down